The Rjurik Highlands: Contents

-The Rjurik Highlands describes the land of the Rjurik people, an untamed north-western frontier of Cerilia.
-The Rjurik exhibit the berserk rage of the Vos and are led by the teachings of druids, and are renowned throughout Cerilia for their martial prowess and the high quality of their weapons and armor.
-Expanded character generation within the sourcebook presents player with unique abilities for the Rjurik, including modified bard and druid careers to double-edged, inherent Rjurik curses.
-The book depicts the various Rjurik tribes, their cultures and societies, the tension between the original nomadic tribes and the urban settlers, and comprehensive information on the geography of the highland areas.
-The land offers many possible domains for a potential emperor, including the wild land of Taelshore, the bitterly cold tundra and untouched woods of the northlands, and the desolate realms of the Wildlands.
-Each domain is presented in a double-page layout detailing the law, guilds and temples of the nations, along with what magical sources are present and those who have taken possession of them, and important NPCs, allies and enemies, the trade situation and the armed forces available to the players.
-Each region is under intense political and social tension, and they must contend with powerful anwnshegh such as the White Witch surrounding them, humanoid alliances intent on conquest, and power-hungry rivals kept in check only by the struggle for survival.
-Six cardsheets are included which detail major settlements, powerful NPCs, adventure tips, and a layout of Rjurik domains for players to plan and track their ambitions for territory.
+The Rjurik Highlands is a supplement which describes the land of the Rjurik people, a wilderness frontier of northwestern Cerilia.
+The Rjurik can manifest the berserk rage of the Vos and the druids lead the Rjurik with their teachings, giving the Rjurik a reputation throughout Cerilia because of their skill as warriors and the high quality of their weapons and armor.
+The sourcebook contains expanded character generation rules which give Rjurik characters unique abilities, such as modified class abilities for the bard and druid as well as innate Rjurik curses.
+The book details culture and society of the many Rjurik tribes, the tense relationship between the still nomadic tribes and those who have settled, and full geographical information of the highland areas.
+There are many possible domains in this land for a potential emperor, including the wild land of Taelshore, the tundra and virgin woods of the northlands, and the desolate Wildlands.
+Each domain is presented using a two-page layout describing the law, guilds and temples in each nations, along with the magical sources that can be found there and who has claimed possession of them, and notable non-player characters, allies and enemies, the state of trade in the area, and the armed forces the player characters can access.
+Each region is dominated by political and social strain, and they must contend with powerful anwnshegh such as the White Witch surrounding them, alliances of humanoids who want to conquer them, and ambitious rivals.
+Six cardsheets are included which detail significant populated settlements, major NPCs, tips for adventuring, and a layout for players to plan and keep track of their ambitions for Rjurik domains territory.

 The Rjurik Highlands describes the wilds of northwestern Cerilia, where dwell the fearsome but honorable warriors, the Rjurik, and their unique druidic priests.
 This package is designed to give a complete picture of the lands and peoples it addresses and to lay out the realm for use by DMs and players who wish to rule its varied kingdoms.
 The inspiration for the region comes from the cultures of the Celts and Viking (Nordic countries: Scandinavia).